lashifrin/ejabberd-modules/mod_logsession/trunk/README.txt

 	-----------

 This module is intended to log in a text file the session connections.
-Right now it only logs the forbidden connection attempts.
+Right now it only logs the forbidden connection attempts and the failed authentication attempts.
 Each vhost is logged in a different file.

+Note: to log the failed authentication attempts, you need to patch ejabberd.

 	INSTALL